Rogue-1/HTB/Machines/Linux/Shoppy.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 117.17 seconds
 ```

+Before we can access the page we need to add it to /etc/hosts.
+At the same time lets run a feroxbuster for more directories.

 http://shoppy.htb/login

 https://book.hacktricks.xyz/pentesting-web/login-bypass

 https://book.hacktricks.xyz/pentesting-web/nosql-injection

+Since one of the usernames is admin we can put that in front of our sqlinjection.

 admin'||'1==1